I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-driver-initialize.md

 <p>While it is possible to name this routine something other than <b>DriverEntry</b>, doing so is not recommended.
 The DDK-supplied build tools automatically inform the linker that the driver's entry point is called <b>DriverEntry</b>, so giving the routine another name requires you to modify the build tools.
 For more information about build tools, see <a href="https://msdn.microsoft.com/windows-drivers/develop/building_a_driver">Building a Driver</a>.</p>

 <p>To define a <b>DriverEntry</b> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>To define a <b>DriverEntry</b> callback routine, use the DRIVER_INITIALIZE type as shown in this code example:</p>